hdtodd/rtl_watch/README.md

 **Quit** on RaspiOS results in a partial exit: press CNTL-C to complete the exit.
 This appears to be a result of the older Python Paho-MQTT (version 1.6) on RaspiOS and may be corrected/correctable when that library is updated.

 The TOGL button creates a full-screen display, but toggling back to original screen size does not restore the fonts properly.
 To be corrrected in subsequent release.

+>[!NOTE]
+>`rtl_watch` uses message queuing between process threads to buffer message processing and window updating from packet collection.
+It has not been tested on  a single-core system in a high-traffic location and may not be able to respond well in that environment.
+If you notice problems, please report them to the author with details about the system on which you're running `rtl_watch`.

 ## Related Tools
 These related `rtl_433` tools might also be helpful: